-Halcones is a Canadian exploration and development company engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploration in Chile and other parts of South America.
-Exploration is conducted through the Company's wholly owned subsidiary, Exploraciones Los Halcones S.A ("Halcones Panama"), which in turn owns 100% of Minera Los Halcones SpA ("Halcones Chile").
+Halcones is a Canadian exploration and development company engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploration in Chile.
+Exploration is conducted through the Company's wholly owned subsidiary, Minera Los Halcones SpA ("Halcones Chile").

-The Company had an option to acquire a 100% ownership interest in the Carachapampa Project (the "Project" or the "Property") in Chile.
-In April 2024, the Company announced that it had withdrawn from the option agreement.
-During the year ended December 31, 2024, the Company entered into binding agreements to acquire a 100% interest in the Polaris Project ("Polaris" or the "Project") from Austral Exploraciones SpA ("Austral"), a privately owned Chilean exploration company.
+In 2024, the Company entered into binding agreements to acquire a 100% interest in the Polaris Project ("Polaris" or the "Project") from Austral Exploraciones SpA ("Austral"), a privately owned Chilean exploration company.